crate/cloud-reference/docs/overview.rst

    :alt: Cloud Console organization audit log tab

-In the Audit Log, a user with the correct credentials (`an organization admin`_) can see an overview of logged changes to the organization, the organization's projects, and other such data, each provided with a timestamp.
+In the Audit Log, a user with the correct credentials (`an organization admin`_) can see an overview of logged changes to the organization.

 .. _overview-org-billing: